-- An understanding of the changing nature of piracy in world history and its major time periods - An understanding of the questions historians pose, the challenges they face, and the tools they employ in their work. - Improved skills in collecting, interpreting, and presenting information.
+- An overview of trends in world history within the themes of European colonialism and decolonization, scientific and technological development, changing social values, political movements, and globalization. - An understanding of the questions historians pose, the challenges they face, and the tools they employ in their work. - Improved skills in collecting, interpreting, and presenting information.